 Step away from standard pizza sauce.
 Slather on some barbecue sauce, ranch dressing or simply crushed garlic and extra virgin olive oil with chopped fresh herbs.

 Top with leftover grilled chicken, caramelized onion and crumbles of a pungent cheese.
-Try sausage, seafood or potatoes au gratin on top, yes I've made a pizza with that.
+Try sausage, seafood or even thinly sliced potatoes with that.

 When you don't have to fuss with making your dough for half the day, you are free to make wild choices.